Tournedos/Tournedos.github.io/_tabs/ACT1.md

 ---

 <h2 style="color:#003c9e; font-size:1.5rem; font-weight:900 !important;">
-  1.4 — Synthesis
+  1.4 Synthesis
 </h2>

-Act 1 shows that Battle Royale represents a **structural break** in YouTube gaming.
+Act 1 shows that Battle Royale represents a structural break in YouTube gaming.
 Arriving late, BR grows faster than any existing genre, stabilizes at high levels, and reshapes the top tier of the ecosystem.

 At the game level, the eruption follows a clear sequence: H1Z1 initiates, PUBG accelerates and Fortnite establishes a lasting regime.